-The Chef creates exquisite dishes like crispy fried jerk chicken rolls with cho cho slaw and dark rum chutney.
+The Chef creates exquisite dishes like crispily fried jerk chicken rolls with cho cho slaw and dark rum chutney.
 The restaurant has also introduced a new charcoal cooking technique with Jamaica’s only Josper charcoal broiler oven.

 Tip: There’s an extensive cocktail and international wine list for guests to choose from – try the Estate Special cocktail – it’s a potent mix but will start your evening off just right.